One Hundred Years Later, Same Message. 1916 - 2017

 But by this time there was little patience left in the colony for reason where the Billingtons were concerned.
 A trial jury wasted little time in finding John guilty of murder.
 And yet despite the singularity of this crime and possible punishment - Billington was the first Englishman in the colony charged with murder, and would be the first colonist to be sentenced to death - there is no record of any defense arguments offered on his behalf.
 "The Saints" had won their war against John Billington, and they would write his history.
 And yet because there was a lack of any apparent motivation for the crime, Governor Bradford sought the approval for the execution of this "Stranger" from his own fellow "Saints" in the younger, larger and more purely Saintly Massachusetts Bay Colony, centered on Boston.
 Such approval was instantly supplied.

 On September 30, 1630, fifty year old John Billington was hanged according to the methods of the day.
 He climbed a ladder.
 The rope was placed around his neck and the noose pulled tight.
 The ladder was kicked away.
-And slowly the life was strangled out of him.
+And slowly the life was strangled out of him as he danced at the end of the rope.
 The drop that quickly broke the neck would not become standard in hanging for another two hundred years.
 Plymouth Colony was thus finally rid of its most troublesome "Stranger" in a conregation of "Saints".
 The only even mildly generous epitaph written for John Billington came from the poison pen of Thomas Morton, another man who irritated "The Saints" who surrounded him.
-“John Billington, that was chocked at Plymouth after he had played the unhappy marksman...was loved by many.”
+Morton wrote, “John Billington, that was chocked at Plymouth after he had played the unhappy marksman...was loved by many.”
 And that is a piece of information not even hinted at in the history written by "The Saints" - that John had been loved by many.

 Sixty years later the "Saints" would have to clean house again, this time in the village of Salem, and this time against their fellow "Saints" who were not saintly enough.
-Fourteen women and five men were hanged.
+Fourteen women and five men were hanged this time.
 Five others died in prison.
 All had been charged with being witches.
-What this re-occurance of justice from "The Saints", showed was that even before there was religous freedom in America, there was hypocracy.
+What this re-occurance of justice from "The Saints" showed, was that even before there was religous freedom in America, there was religous hypocracy.